redblaze/message-bus/README.md

 * [mysql](https://www.npmjs.org/package/mysql)
 * [coffee-resque](https://www.npmjs.org/package/coffee-resque)

 for the format of the mysql configuration and coffee-resque configuration included in messge-bus configuration.
+The configuration field "retry_limit" will be used in the [retry](#messageBus-retry) API.

 __Example__
 ```js